Middlewares

 # Call sequences

-As you see in the previous section, a middleware can be used on different contexts:
+As you saw in the previous section, a middleware can be used in different contexts:

-When a request is sent to the server all middlewares added in the Server, Controller or Endpoint with decorators will be called while a response isn't sent by one of the handlers/middlewares in the stack.
+When a request is sent to the server all middlewares added at the Server, Controller or Endpoint level with decorators will be called until one of the handlers/middlewares in the stack sends a response.

-For each executed endpoints and middlewares, Platform API store the return value to the Context .
+For each executed endpoints and middlewares, Platform API stores the return value in the Context .
 We have two scenarios:

-1. If a data is stored in the Context object, the response will be immediately send to your consumer after the UseAfterEach middleware (if present).
+1. If data is stored in the Context object, the response will be immediately sent to your consumer after the UseAfterEach middleware (if present).

-2. If no data is stored in the Context object, the call sequence middlewares continue to the next endpoint (if present) or to the UseAfter then Global middlewares until a data isn't returned by a handler.
+2. If no data is stored in the Context object, the call sequence middlewares continue to the next endpoint (if present) or to the UseAfter then Global middlewares until data is returned by a handler.

 TIP

-The middlewares shown in the Endpoints box will be replayed as many times as it has endpoint that matches the request url.
+The middlewares shown in the Endpoints box will be executed as many times as there are endpoints that match the request url.

 For example: